elastic/eui/wiki/writing-styles-with-emotion.md

 ## Child selectors

 Most components also contain child elements that have their own styles.
-All elements should live in the same function.
-Keep them within a single `styles.ts` file if they exist in the same `.tsx` file.
+If you have just a few child elements, consider having them in the same function.

 ```ts
 export const euiComponentNameStyles = ({ euiTheme }: UseEuiTheme) => ({